wavefrontHQ/docs/pages/doc/windows_host_tutorial.md

 ### Step 7: Verify That Metrics Are Flowing

-When the Wavefront proxy and the Telegraf agent are installed and the proxy starts ingesting data to Operations for Applications, on the **Metrics** tab, you'll see the metrics that are flowing along with charts for each metric.
+When the Wavefront proxy and the Telegraf agent are installed and the proxy starts ingesting data to Tanzu Observability, on the **Metrics** tab, you'll see the metrics that are flowing along with charts for each metric.

 ![Screenshot of the Windows host Metrics tab with metrics that are flowing](images/windows-host-metrics-tab.png)